-Well Happy Halloween to you!
-Today, our discussion is a bit dark and rather scary.
+Today, the discussion is a bit dark and rather scary.
 I want to talk about failure, because it has a very important place in a series on Good Ideas.
 The creative life simply does not progress without failure.

 I know this from experience!
 When I was an art student, I took my first pottery class.
 How exciting!
 How wonderful to put hands in clay, and mold it on the spinning wheel into a sleek, organic, functional vessel!
 I could totally rock my neuvo-hippie chick thing, sell some pottery at a festival or two, and have lots of Christmas gifts on hand for everyone!

 Except that when I sat down at the wheel and hit the pedal, goopy wet clay spat in vicious circles and hit me in the face, covered the wall, and coated the other zen-clay students.
 I was humiliated and so disappointed.

 After that, the only time I’d return to the studio was late, late at night when few other students were working.
 I guess my hope was to work out all the kinks and appear one day in my daytime class as if nothing had happened, as if I had my “slip” together. 🙂 In reality, I progressed very slowly, as there were no teachers and not many experienced students in the lab at that time of night!

 That was a long time ago, and I’ve learned some very valuable lessons since – primarily about grace and the freedom to be a fool and to fail.
 Here’s what I want to share today: Not failing (and not failing publicly) will prevent you from succeeding.

 - Failing publicly means you tried to add value in a way that would impact other people.